tarwn/lessthandot-hugo/blogs/content/posts/2009-10-26-dealing-with-cannot-resolve-collation-co.md

 Traditional-Spanish, case-insensitive, accent-insensitive, kanatype-insensitive, width-insensitive

-One thing to be aware of is that when using collate it needs to do a conversion so you might get performance problems…make sure to check those execution plans.
+One thing to be aware of is that when using collate it needs to do a conversion so you might get performance problems...make sure to check those execution plans.

 Hopefully this will help some person when dealing with this in the future.